Welcome Home, Wolverine!

-Most of her work revolves around the Engaged Scholar Community and creating new programs and initiatives for student organizations and first year students.
-Her favorite part of working at the OSL has to be her coworkers.
-They inspire her to ask questions, push herself, and take creative risks.
-Zahraa believes that involvement on campus means making the most out of every opportunity to grow and learn on campus and utilizing these experiences to become the best version of yourself.
+Most of my work revolves around the Engaged Scholar Community and creating new programs and initiatives for student organizations and first year students.
+My favorite part of working at the OSL has to be my coworkers.
+They inspire me to ask questions, push myself, and take creative risks.
+I believe that involvement on campus means making the most out of every opportunity to grow and learn on campus and utilizing these experiences to become the best version of yourself.

 What I love most about this university is the sense of community on campus.
 It's a small campus so the connections you make seem to go a long way.
 One connection can lead to 4 new connections.
 The network and the people here are so warm and welcoming.
 I absolutely love how open people generally are and how willing they are to lend a helping hand.